limansky/limansky_me/posts/2015-10-31-Draft-posts-with-Hakyll.md

 Putting all together
 --------------------

-So far so good, but we still not detect if it's a draft mode or not.
-All we need is to process command line arguments:
+So far so good, but we still haven't detected if it's a draft mode or not.
+We need to process command line arguments:

 ```Haskel
 main = do